 Spouses/Children:

-1. GORDON, Jean
+1. GORDON, Elizabeth

-• Born: About 1715
+• Born: About 1708

-• Marriage (1): GORDON, Jean
+• Marriage (1): GORDON, Elizabeth 1

-• Died: 21 July 1759 3
+• Died: 21 July 1759 1

 General Notes:

-" A tablestone has at the top the representation of an angel, while at the foot figures of a skull, cross bones, and hour glass are given, together with the scroll "Memento Mori."
-The inscription is-
+A tablestone has at the top the representation of an angel, while at the foot figures of a skull, cross bones, and hour glass are given, together with the scroll 'Memento Mori.'
+The inscription is -

 Here lyes John Gordon, sometime farmer in Drwmferg, who dy'd July 21, 1759, aged 51 years, lafwl husband to Elisabeth Gordon.

 John Gordon is believed to have been a grandson of Alexander Gordon, fifth laird of Birkenburn, his parents being Peter Gordon, in Haddoch of Cabrach, and his wife, Bessie Gordon.
 He was some time in Auchmair, and subsequently in Drumfergue.
-He was a keen Jacobite, and was "out" in the '45.
+He was a keen Jacobite, and was 'out' in the '45.
 In consequence he was treated with great rigour, which undermined his system, and he died at the age of 51.
-According to the late Mr Jervise and Captain Wimberley, he was the father of Lieut.-Colonel John Gordon, of the 92nd Highlanders, who died at Coynachie 27th March, 1827, aged 75, and whose widow-Elizabeth Souter-died at Aberdeen 23rd April, 1842, aged 82.
+According to the late Mr Jervise and Captain Wimberley, he was the father of Lieut.-Colonel John Gordon, of the 92nd Highlanders, who died at Coynachie 27th March, 1827, aged 75, and whose widow - Elizabeth Souter - died at Aberdeen 23rd April, 1842, aged 82.
 Their eldest son, William Gordon, M.D., one of the Judges of the Supreme Court and member of H.M.
 Council of the island of Jamaica-who married twice and left a family-died at Elgin, 26th January.
 1838, aged 52.
 John, the other son, was a General in the Royal Engineers.
 He died at Culdrain in 1861, and was buried at Drumblade.
 He was twice married-first, to a daughter of Rev. Dr. Skene Ogilvy, minister of Old Machar; and, secondly, to Jane, daughter of Andrew Macpherson, Gibston, Huntly.
 Of their family.
 William was a Lieutenant in the Royal Artillery, and died unmarried in 1875; while Cosmo George was a Lieutenant-Colonel in the Royal Marine Light Infantry, and was afterwards in Culdrain."

-from Three Stones website, The Gordons
+from Three Stones website 1

 Sources

-2 Old Parish Registers of the Church of Scotland, Gartly Parish Aberdeenshire Baptisms.
+2 Old Parish Registers of the Church of Scotland, Gartly parish Aberdeenshire Baptisms.

 © Copyright 2024 Mary McGonigal